maxmarsc/dave/README.md

 - [ ] minimize call to render functions
 - [ ] CHOC
 - [ ] Document the code
+- [ ] Add a way for the user to add custom container support
 - [ ] find testing strategy
 - [ ] Play
 - [x] Restart dave process